stevemandl/meter-anomaly-cron/README.md

 # Serverless Framework Node Scheduled Cron on AWS

-This project is for developing and deploying simple cron-like service running on AWS Lambda using the traditional Serverless Framework.
+This project is for developing and deploying simple cron-like service running on AWS Lambda using the traditional Serverless framework.
+The service passes anomaly detection functions meter names that have been configured to run with these functions.
+The functions apply a specific anomaly detection algorithm, and return a description of the anomaly detected only if detection occurs.

 In below example, we use `cron` syntax to define `schedule` event that will trigger our `cronHandler` function every second minute every Monday through Friday